Chapter 3 I AM NOT PENELOPE

 The loud toll of a bell reverberated through the air and I froze.
 What's that noise?

-I rushed to the window and looked.
+I rushed to the window again and my breath stopped.